unaju9021/dicelike/README.md

 # dicelike
 This is a Stake-like dice game.
+Thanks for Gemini and Google.